sarthakyad01/sarthakyad01/README.md

 ### Data Science & LLM Enthusiast | Data Analyst | MSc in Management Analytics @ University of Toronto | BSc in Economics, Mathematics & Data Science @ University of California San Diego

-As a forward-thinking Data Scientist and LLM Enthusiast with bilingual proficiency in English and French, I am currently honing my expertise at the intersection of data analytics and artificial intelligence through the Master of Management Analytics program at the University of Toronto.
-My journey in data science is supported by a robust foundation in Economics and Mathematics with a minor in Data Science from UC, San Diego, where I delved into complex data analysis, predictive modeling, and the transformative potential of machine learning techniques.
+As a forward-thinking Data Analyst passionate about consumer theory, marketing, and sales data analysis, I combine technical expertise with strategic insight to solve complex business challenges.
+With a Master of Management Analytics from the University of Toronto and a strong foundation in Economics, Mathematics, and Data Science from UC San Diego, I specialize in predictive modeling, machine learning, and leveraging data to inform decision-making.
+My experience spans fintech and retail, where I’ve developed forecasting models, analyzed marketing channel performance, and delivered actionable insights to drive growth.

 I am passionate about data and AI's transformative power and aim to pioneer in data-driven strategies and AI applications.
 My goal is to devise scalable solutions that bolster decision-making and operational efficiency across various industries.